 1) Our GP Training Support Facebook group will keep you up-to-date with all core clinical and GP-related content that are important for both assessment types.

-2) IIP Mock Exams: Focused Clinical and PD mock exams in the same format as used for the IIP programme.
+2) MSRA Mock SJT and Clinical Mock Exams: Focused Clinical and PD mock exams in the same style as used for the IIP programme.
 Key learning points to help boost your score in the real assessment.
 Click here for options and bundles.

 3) MSRA Clinical Crammer Online Course.
 Chapter based, clinical teaching programme covering core guidelines, conditions and presentations needed for the clinical MCQ paper.
 Click here for details and samples.